splashinn/itowns-legacy/README.md

 # iTowns V1

+### Cooper Aerial Usage
+- Cooper Aerial Surveys Co. will be adapting this web framework for use with LiDAR data.
+- Work will be done by Kyle Maune [splashinn](https://www.github.com/splashinn)

 ### What is it?

 iTowns is a web framework written in Javascript/WebGL for visualisation of 3D geographic data allowing precise measurements in 3D.